Learning in the Early Years

 We ensure children have access to a range of open-ended resources as well as core teaching resources in our continuous provision.
 Our children have access to the outdoor learning environment daily and throughout the year and are taught to be independent in their selection and use of resources.
 Our EYFS teachers thoughtfully plan enhancements to our indoor and outdoor provision which give our children the opportunity to consolidate and apply learned knowledge and skills and to extend their learning in varied contexts.
 We monitor how children engage with the provision and make adjustments accordingly.

 Reading is at the heart of our curriculum.
-We have fidelity to our systematic synthetic phonics (SSP) Program - Little Wandle Letters and Sounds, which provides our children with the tools to ‘crack the code’ and become fluent readers.
+We have fidelity to our systematic synthetic phonics (SSP) Programme - Little Wandle Letters and Sounds, which provides our children with the tools to ‘crack the code’ and become fluent readers.

 A love of reading is promoted in school with books across the curriculum, comfortable areas for reading and daily story time.
 A love of reading is promoted at home through RED TED; an acronym for Read Every Day, Talk Every Day, whereby children take home a book of their choosing to share with an adult.